-After the game Olympia manager Rob Clarke said “it was a game we shouldn’t of won, but we did somehow and that’s all that matters, helps keeps the pressure on Devonport Strikers at the top”
+Olympia Coach Rob Clarke said “it was a game we shouldn’t of won, but we did somehow and that’s all that matters, helps keeps the pressure on Devonport Strikers at the top”

-Lions assistant manager Gary Upton praised his teams efforts “just ran out of legs in the end but everyone put in a shift, disappointed to lose, but just a minor setback.
+Lions Assistant Coach Gary Upton praised his teams efforts. “just ran out of legs in the end but everyone put in a shift, disappointed to lose, but just a minor setback.

 Olympia’s win keeps the pressure on the Devonport Strikers and brings their lead on top down to just two points.